lauracutting/typetune/_posts/2020-10-28-groovy-baby.md

 Heavily weighted fonts, intended to be noticed,  ideal for drawing in crowds for the concerts they often promoted.

-Much balloon like lettering was used, perhaps a symbol of hope during these socially tense times.

 Jimi Hendrix

 * The cover art for Hendrix’s second album, *Axis: Bold as Love* (1967) features the Hindu image of the Supreme God Vishnu